hapax/hapax.github.io/assets/benford.md

 **January 4, 2021.** *Why are Fermi approximations so effective?
 One mechanism is logarithmic uniformity, which occurs for products of many random variables.
-Interestingly, this is the same mechanism behind Benford's law for first digits.*
+Interestingly, this is the same mechanism behind the Newcomb-Benford law for first digits.*

 #### Introduction